Hi, I'm Luke Burns

 Below is a list of projects I am currently actively working on.
 Each project has a Github repository with a full version history, TeX source, open issues, and a most recent pdf build.
 You're welcome to open an issue, or fork and submit a pull request with improvements.

-The Continuity Equation Implies Maxwell's Equations (pdf) The antiderivative of a divergence free multivector (e.g. vector, bivector, spinor) field is shown to fail to be curl free by at most a (generalized) harmonic function.
+Does the continuity equation imply Maxwell's equations? (pdf) The antiderivative of a divergence free multivector field is shown to be curl free up to a harmonic function.
 This result implies that any vector valued current density $J$ that is divergence free possesses a bivector valued antiderivative $F$ that satisfies $\partial F = J$ under suitable boundary conditions.
 In four dimensions, this is Maxwell's equation.
-This reinforces an existing result and generalizes to conserved currents on manifolds of arbitrary dimensions.
-This not only indicates that charge conservation is itself sufficient for an axiomatic foundation for Maxwell's equations; by means of Noether's theorem, this result associates to every symmetry in four dimensions a bivector field satisfying Maxwell's equations, up to specific units.
+This reinforces an existing result indicating that charge conservation can serve as a foundation for an axiomatic formulation of electrodynamics.

 An extension of the Dirac equation (pdf) A minimal extension of the Dirac equation is shown to describe a pair of massless, electrically charged fermions.
 Solutions exhibit rotation in the particle's spin plane, analogous to the zitterbewegung of massive Dirac theory and identical to electric and magnetic fields of circularly polarized electromagnetic waves.